Search Results

 Cyklokapron must not be injected into a muscle or into the spine.

-If you are given more Cyklokapron than you should
+If you are given more Cyklokapron than the recommended dose

-If you receive more Cyklokapron than the recommended dose, you may experience a transitory drop in blood pressure.
-Talk to your doctor or pharmacist immediately.
+If you are given more Cyklokapron than the recommended dose you may experience a transitory blood pressure lowering.
+Talk to a doctor or pharmacist immediately.

 Like all medicines, this medicine can cause side effects, although not everybody gets them.